pebble8888/secp256k1swift/README.md

 ## Implementation

-Is is ported from [bitcoin C implementation](https://github.com/bitcoin-core/secp256k1)
+It is ported from [bitcoin C implementation](https://github.com/bitcoin-core/secp256k1)

 ## Performance